 And You Thought It Would Fail: "Qué Será, Será" again, big time.
 Doris Day initially was extremely reluctant to even record the song, calling it "forgettable children's song".
 It went on to win Oscar for the Best Original Song, ran second on US Billboard chart and first on UK Singles Chart and, ironically, ended up as a theme song for Doris' own The Doris Day Show.
 It is now #48 on AFI's 100 Years 100 Songs list.

-Even Better Sequel: A lot of people, including Hitchcock himself, consider the remake to be even better than the well-received 1934 original.
+Even Better Sequel: A lot of people consider the remake to be even better than the well-received 1934 original.
 Alfred Hitchcock at the very least felt it was more polished.

 Narm: "How are you going to get the child out of here?
 EH!?
 EH!?
 EH!?"

 She Really Can Act: Viewers who only know Doris Day from old-fashioned pop music and romantic comedies might feel pleasantly surprised by her dramatic potential in this movie, especially after her character receives word of Hank's kidnapping.

-What an Idiot: Some might wonder why Ben needs Jo's help to realize "Ambrose Chapel" refers to a church instead of a taxidermist.
+What an Idiot!: Some might wonder why Ben needs Jo's help to realize "Ambrose Chapel" refers to a church instead of a taxidermist.
 The subtitles on the Blu-Ray make this seem especially idiotic by spelling Bernard's dying words without the extra L. In Ben's defence, though, we do get a look at Bernard's actual note, and it had the word misspelled as "Chappell".